-Art & Design Y1 Pupils should be taught: to use a range of materials creatively to design and make products to use drawing, painting and sculpture to develop and share their ideas, experiences and imagination to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space Y2 about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
+Art & Design Y1 Y2 Pupils should be taught: to use a range of materials creatively to design and make products to use drawing, painting and sculpture to develop and share their ideas, experiences and imagination to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work. ----------------- ---------- ---

-Design & Technology

-Through a variety of creative and practical activities, pupils should be taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
+Design & Technology Y1 Y2 Through a variety of creative and practical activities, pupils should be taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
 They should work in a range of relevant contexts, such as the home and school, gardens and playgrounds, the local community, industry and the wider environment.
-When designing and making, pupils should be taught to:

-Design

-- design purposeful, functional, appealing products for themselves and other users based on design criteria - generate, develop, model and communicate their ideas through talking, drawing, templates, mock-ups and, where appropriate, information and communication technology

-Make

-- select from and use a range of tools and equipment to perform practical tasks such as cutting, shaping, joining and finishing - select from and use a wide range of materials and components, including construction materials, textiles and ingredients, according to their characteristics
+When designing and making, pupils should be taught to: Design design purposeful, functional, appealing products for themselves and other users based on design criteria generate, develop, model and communicate their ideas through talking, drawing, templates, mock-ups and, where appropriate, information and communication technology Make select from and use a range of tools and equipment to perform practical tasks such as cutting, shaping, joining and finishing select from and use a wide range of materials and components, including construction materials, textiles and ingredients, according to their characteristics Evaluate evaluate their ideas and products against design criteria explore and evaluate a range of existing products explore and evaluate a range of existing products evaluate their ideas and products against design criteria Evaluate build structures, exploring how they can be made stronger, stiffer and more stable explore and use mechanisms, such as levers, sliders, wheels and axles, in their products.
+Cooking and Nutrition use the basic principles of a healthy and varied diet to prepare dishes understand where food comes from ------------------------------------ --

-Y1 Y2

-Evaluate

-- explore and evaluate a range of existing products - evaluate their ideas and products against design criteria

-Technical knowledge

-- build structures, exploring how they can be made stronger, stiffer and more stable - explore and use mechanisms, such as levers, sliders, wheels and axles, in their products.

-Cooking and Nutrition

-• use the basic principles of a healthy and varied diet to prepare dishes understand where food comes from